 274 - the number of passengers who boarded at Cherbourg.

-08:10 pm - the time Titanic departed Cherbourg and set sail for Cobh (now Queenstown) in Ireland.
+08:10 pm - the time Titanic departed Cherbourg and set sail for Queenstown (now known as Cobh) in Ireland.

 307 miles - the length of the next stage, from Cherbourg to Queenstown, Ireland.